BTreeMap/PromptPipe/README.md

 * **Receipt Tracking**: Capture sent, delivered, and read events.
 * **Modular Design**: Integrates with any adaptive-intervention framework with minimal boilerplate.
 * **Clear API**: RESTful endpoints for easy integration with your application.
+* **GenAI-Enhanced Content**: Use OpenAI to generate message content dynamically based on system and user prompts.

 ## Installation